OpenSecuritySummit/oss2020/content/tracks/DevSecOps/making-the-business-case-for-devsecops.md

 session_slack:
-status       : draft              # draft, review-content, done description  : How to create the traceability of the requirements to an industry standard organizers   : David Prince, Leila Rao participants :
+status       : draft              # draft, review-content, done description  : How to create the traceability of the requirements to an industry standard organizers   :
+    - David Prince
+    - Leila Rao
+participants :
 ---